CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Introduction

 This work is based on \emph{synchronous} and \emph{asynchronous} finite-time average consensus algorithms.
 There have been several works on synchronous finite-time average consensus algorithms due to their use \emph{i)} in resource-constrained applications (such as wireless sensor networks) since they save energy and computational resources, and \emph{ii)} in applications in which the result of the consensus algorithm is used in real-time to perform other subsequent tasks (such as smart energy networks).
 Nevertheless, there have not been any works for the asynchronous case when consensus is achieved in a finite number of steps.

 The model of asynchrony considered herein allows for heterogeneous, but bounded computation and communication delays, thus quantifying the degree of asynchrony by a bound on the time-delays.
 It is highlighted that the nodes are not required to know the bound for the execution of the algorithm.
 Finite-time average consensus in the presence of delays in directed graphs has been studied mainly by~\cite{charalambous_distributed_2015} for exact average consensus and more recently by~\cite{khatana_gradient-consensus_2020} for approximate average consensus.
+Moreover, the bound provided has linear dependency to the maximum delay within the network multiplied with its diameter.
+This is a powerful result, as not only allows its applicability in traditional data centers where consensus can be achieved quickly but also in delay tolerant networks.
+This particular category includes numerous types of networks with some notable examples being collaborative autonomous agents, mobile phones, IoT clusters, and others.